Ethnic Qarsherskiyans: the Sweetgum Kriyul tribe of the blue and green flames

 Aiyanna and her students laid the foundation for the Ethnic Qarsherskiyan Resistance in 1991.

-Ethnic group: The Qarsherskiyans are a Sweetgum Kriyul (triracial American) group who live in the eastern part of North America between Ohio's Lake Erie coast and the Chesapeake Bay in Southeast Virginia and northeastern North Carolina.
-They are descendants of a mix of three races, mainly Yoruba and other West African Muslims, White Europeans, and Native Americans.
-The for Qarsherskiyan people comes from the Legend Of Qarcee.
+Ethnic group: The Qarsherskiyans are a Sweetgum Kriyul (triracial American) group who live in the eastern part of North America between Ohio's Lake Erie coast and the Chesapeake Bay in Southeast Virginia and northeastern North Carolina and from Florida to Newfoundland and the Delmarva Peninsula to the Ozark Mountains.
+They are descendants of a mix of three races, mainly Yoruba and other West African Muslims and Animists, White Christian and Jewish Europeans, and Native Americans.
+The name for Qarsherskiyan people comes from the Legend Of Qarcer, an oral history of a Tree Of Qarcer which was used as a rest stop along trade routes, causing people of many different backgrounds to meet and exchange culture.
 The Qarsherskiyans are mostly seafarers, mountaineers, and woodsmen who speak both Qarsherskiyan English and a variety of Pidgins and Creoles, and many speak Arabic and Native American languages too.
 Qarsherskiyans are considered to be proud, honest, hardworking, and fair.

-Nearly 60% of the 497,876 Qarsherskiyans in the USA are Aliyite Shia Muslims, a Sufi Tariqa within Zaydi Shia Islam with elements of Chechen Sufism, Jafari and Ismaili Shiism, and Yoruba culture.
-The other 40% of Qarsherskiyan people are mostly Christians, Jews, Manichaens, Zoroastrians, Wiccans, Voodooists, and followers of other beliefs such as Afro-American religions, Native American and Melungeon spirituality, and neo-Kaysanite Shiism.
+Approximately 29.9% of the 3,000 self identifisd Qarsherskiyans in the USA and Canada are Muslims.
+The other 70.1% of Qarsherskiyan people are mostly Christians and Jews, with a small handful of neo-Manichaens, Zoroastrians, Wiccans, Hoodoo Root Workers, and followers of other beliefs such as Afro-American religions, spirituality, and a small, fringe group of revivalists espousing neo-Kaysanite Shiism.

 Map of population density of Ethnic Qarsherskiyans.
-Even in the pink areas where most are, Qarsherskiyan people are still a minority in those places.
+Even in Orange areas where most are, Qarsherskiyan people are still a minority in those places.

 Where does the Ethnic Qarsherskiyan tribe live?
 What is their homeland?
 Are they a coastal or mountain people?

-Ethnic Qarsherskiyan people can be found all over the world and many travel a lot, however, historically and culturally speaking, the land of the Ethnic Qarsherskiyan tribe is a region called the Mezhrevande (مِزُرِيفْوَانْدْ), pronounced like Mezz-Er-ee-Vond, which is located between the Chesapeake Bay and Lake Erie's Southern shore, and includes much of the Appalachian Mountains in Pennsylvania, Maryland, West Virginia, and Virginia as well as the tidewaters region of Southeast Virginia and Northeast North Carolina in the swampy and low hilly coastal lowlands and plains.
+Ethnic Qarsherskiyan people (pronounced Car-SHeer-ski-en) can be found all over North America and many travel a lot, however, historically and culturally speaking, the land of the Ethnic Qarsherskiyan tribe is a region called the Mezhrevande (مِزُرِيفْوَانْدْ), pronounced like Mezz-Er-Uh-Vond, which is located between the Carolina sandhills, Chesapeake Bay, Lake Erie, and includes much of the Northern Appalachian Mountains from the Roanoke Valley in Virginia to Newfoundland islands of Canada.
+Many can be found in New York, New Brunswick, Maine, Massachusetts, Connecticut, Pennsylvania, Maryland, West Virginia, and Virginia as well as the tidewaters region of Southeast Virginia and Northeast North Carolina in the swampy and low hilly coastal lowlands and plains.
+The Mezhrevande extends from Florida to Newfoundland and from the Delmarva Peninsula to the Ozark Mountains.
+It doesn't include much of Southern Appalachia, and the mountainous parts are mainly Central and Northern Appalachia and the Ozark and Wichita and Ouachita Mountain ranges.
+The Allegheny Mountains have many Qarsherskiyan people as well as upstate New York and cities like Albany and Rochester.

 The Significance of the Virginia Peninsula